BarkerCreations/Arduino-Yun-cURL-POST/README.md

 1. Make sure your Arduino Yun is connected to WiFi or Ethernet with access to the internet.
 2. Change the `BACKEND_URL` at the top to whatever server your PHP lives on
 3.  `process.addParameter("val="+String(_value));` change val to be whatever name your PHP file looks for

+NOTE: The sketch currently has the `-k` flag to allow insecure requests.
+It is recommended that you use HTTPS if possible.
+See https://letsencrypt.org